bolt/docs/docs/installation/permissions.md

 However, Bolt must be able to **read and write** certain directories.

-Most FTP clients will allow you to do this quickly, using a 'include files' or 'apply to enclosed' option.
+From the Command Line this is easy to fix.
+Most FTP clients will allow you to do this quickly as well, using a 'include files' or 'apply to enclosed' option.

 <a href="/files/ftp-chmod.png" class="popup"><img src="/files/ftp-chmod.png" width="590"></a><br>